yeungsammy2002/TCPP000-CPP_Tutorials/001-Bo_Qian/C01b-Concurrent_Programming.md

 If we run the program, we will see both threads are printing things to `std::cout` in a synchronized manner:
 ```
 ...
-From From main: : 47
+From main: 47
 From t1: -48
-From From main: : 48
+From main: 48
 From t1: -49
-From From main: : 49
+From main: 49
 From t1: -50
-From From main: : 50
+From main: 50
 From t1: -51
-From From main: : 51
+From main: 51
 From t1: -52
-From From main: : 52
+From main: 52
 ...
 ```